Leeds City Council has passed a Motion to declare a climate emergency in the city.

 Big Leeds Climate Conversation

-Cllr Lisa Mulherin, executive member for climate change, transport and sustainable development, gave the opening address and announced initiatives by the Council around support for businesses and organisations to reduce travel emissions, as well as a series of community car-free days across Leeds.
+Cllr Lisa Mulherin, Executive Board member for climate change, transport and sustainable development, gave the opening address and announced initiatives by the Council around support for businesses and organisations to reduce travel emissions, as well as a series of community car-free days across Leeds.
 Council leader Judith Blake gave the closing address.